Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 com.xceptance.xlt.mastercontroller.agentcontrollers.ac002_us-east-1.url = https://54.82.197.127:8500
 ```

 The generated agent controller names will also contain the region in which the respective machine is running.
 If your load test is driven from multiple locations in the world, this way it is much easier to tell which agent controller runs in which AWS region.
+It also allows later filtering using merge rules for enhanced reports.

 #### More Details about Running Instances